nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your Clock-Work.

-4. Open a command terminal (e.g. Ubuntu)
+4. Open a command terminal.
+If you do not have a preferred command terminal, you can use the default terminal of your computer by searching for _Terminal_ in your computer.

 5. Navigate to the directory with `clockwork.jar` file downloaded in (Downloads folder in most cases).